 - Do not use cleaning products that are harmful to the environment and people.
 Many cleaning products contain solvents and substances that are corrosive, replace these dangerous substances with non-toxic products such as vinegar or bicarbonate – this can help with low level ozone depletion.

 - All of Action 1

 - Buy local.
-In this way, you not only get local fresh products but you avoid consuming items that have traveled long distances.
-The more distance traveled, the more nitrous oxide is produced due to the medium used to transport that product.
+You not only get local fresh products, but you avoid consuming items that have traveled long distances.
+The more distance products travel, the more nitrous oxide is produced.

 - Avoid the consumption of gases dangerous to the ozone layer.
 The most dangerous gases are CFCs and nitrous oxide.
 Check your products to ensure they don’t release these gases.